roycdaviesuoa/svelte-fomantic-ui/Elements.md

 ## Button
 [Fomantic UI Button](https://fomantic-ui.com/elements/button.html)

-All the button types, groups, variations and group variations can be used with the style parameter.
+All the button types, groups, variations and group variations can be used as props.
 For example:

 ### Overview